Mykol71/ostools-1.17/rh8/README.md

 + logging to anaconda console during %post section of kickstart.
 + update ostools version info in 1.16. (for logging etc.)
 + errors logged to console.
-? rear support/integration.
-(Relax and Recover)
 + build qa vms.
-- update tfrsync.pl with bug fixes from kevin and joe to 1.16 repo.
++ update tfrsync.pl with bug fixes from kevin and joe to 1.16 repo.
 - update tfrsync.pl with fixes for cloud backup warnings 23,24 to 1.16 repo.
 - merge in server-to-server tfrsync.pl fixes to ostools-1.16 repo.
 + document how to create usb media.